cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 The `remark()` function has the same syntax as the `print()` function and supports both the plain text output and compile-time formatting modes just like the `print()` function does.
 It also produces `print` instructions, but the way these instructions are generated into the code can be controlled using the [`remarks` option](SYNTAX-5-OTHER.markdown#option-remarks):

 * `none`: remarks are suppressed in the compiled code - they do not appear there at all.
+* `comments`: remarks are output as mlog comments into the compiled code.
+Expressions in remarks are output as separate comments with the mlog name of the variable holding the value of the expression.
 * `passive`: remarks are included in the compiled code, but a jump is generated in front each block of continuous remarks, so that the print statement themselves aren't executed.
 This is the default value.
 * `active`: remarks are included in the compiled code and are executed, producing actual output to the text buffer.